-- h) The State Investments portfolio shall not contain investments that exceed the following diversification limits.
+- d) The State Investments portfolio shall not hold obligations of corporations or limited liability companies that exceed ten percent (10%) of the corporation's or the limited liability company's outstanding obligations. - e) The State Investments portfolio shall not hold obligations of a municipality's bonds that exceed ten percent (10%) of the municipality's outstanding obligations. - f) The State Investments portfolio shall not be invested in more than ten percent (10%) of each prime money market fund's assets (including all share classes) at any given time; - g) The State Investments portfolio shall not invest more the five percent (5%) to support Illinois infrastructure development projects; - h) The State Investments portfolio shall not contain investments that exceed the following diversification limits.
 These limits will apply to the total assets in the State Investments portfolio at the time of the origination or purchase.
 As maturities and or calls of instruments occur, these limits will be monitored and adjusted accordingly: - i.
 With the exception of cash equivalents, treasury securities and time deposits, as defined in Section 6.0 of this Policy, no more than fifty five percent (55%) of the State Investments portfolio shall be invested in other investment categories; - ii.
-No more than one-third (33%) of the State Investments portfolio shall be invested in shortterm obligations of corporations or limited liability companies as defined by Section 6.0(g) of this Policy; - iii.
-No more than five percent (5%) of the State Investments portfolio shall be invested in shortterm obligations of any one corporation or limited liability company as defined by Section 6.0(g) of this Policy; - No more than twenty percent (20%) of the State Investments portfolio shall be invested in long-term obligations of corporations or limited liability companies as defined by Section 6.0(h) of this Policy; - No more than five percent (5%) of the State Investments portfolio shall be invested in longterm obligations of any one corporation or limited liability company as defined by Section 6.0(h) of this Policy; - vi.
+No more than one-third (33%) of the State Investments portfolio shall be invested in shortterm obligations of corporations or limited liability companies as defined by Section 6.0(g) of this Policy; - No more than five percent (5%) of the State Investments portfolio shall be invested in shortterm obligations of any one corporation or limited liability company as defined by Section 6.0(g) of this Policy; - No more than twenty percent (20%) of the State Investments portfolio shall be invested in long-term obligations of corporations or limited liability companies as defined by Section 6.0(h) of this Policy; - v.
+No more than five percent (5%) of the State Investments portfolio shall be invested in longterm obligations of any one corporation or limited liability company as defined by Section 6.0(h) of this Policy - vi.
 No more than ten percent (10%) of the State Investments portfolio shall be invested in municipal securities issued by counties or municipal corporations of the State of Illinois as defined by Section 6.0(e) of this Policy; - vii.
 No more than three percent (3%) of the State Investments portfolio shall be invested in any single issuer of municipal securities issued by counties or municipal corporations of the State of Illinois as defined by Section 6.0(e) of this Policy; - viii.
-If invested in more than three (3) prime money market funds, then no more than twenty-five percent (25%) of the portfolio's investments to prime money market funds may be placed with any one (1) prime money market fund option; - ix.
-No more than three-fourths of one percent (3⁄4 of 1%) of the State Investments portfolio shall be invested in foreign government securities, not to exceed a five (5) year maturity, as defined in Section 6.0(h) of this Policy; - x.
-No more than fifty-five percent (55%) of the State Investments portfolio shall be allocated to investments greater than two (2) years and less than or equal to three (3) years; - xi.
-No more than (thirty percent) 30% of the State Investments portfolio shall be allocated to investments greater than three (3) years and less than or equal to four (4) years, not including foreign government securities; - xii.
-No more than (twenty percent) 20% of the State Investments portfolio shall be allocated to investments greater than four (4) years and less than or equal to five (5) years;
+No more than three-fourths of one percent (3⁄4 of 1%) of the State Investments portfolio shall be invested in foreign government securities, not to exceed a five (5) year maturity, as defined in Section 6.0(h) of this Policy;

-Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective October 2021 through November 2022) (Unaudited)
+Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective December 2022 through August 2023) (Unaudited)